 Ivy Ross: And for so long since the industrial revolution, we’ve been optimizing for efficiency and productivity as humans, pushing all the sensorial things of life aside, including the arts.
 And it hasn’t necessarily made us happy as a species.

-Phil Stieg: Given the fact that I’m a doctor, I was particularly taken by the segment in the book about making hospitals more emotionally pleasing, more esthetic.
+Phil Stieg: Given the fact that I’m a doctor, I was particularly taken by the segment in the book about making hospitals more emotionally pleasing, more aesthetic.
 Could you go into that a little bit?
-Hopefully, some other doctors are listening, and they might change the work environment that they’ve created for their patients.

 Susan Magsamen: Well, I could just start to say that hospitals are in such dire need of change.
 Health care has become sick care, and it really should be art care.
 There’s so much that can happen.